3rd International Interdisciplinary Conference on Gender, Work and Society

 Scholarly Programme Co-chairs

-1. The submitted paper/case (including title, abstract, main text, figures, tables, exhibits, references, etc.) should be saved in MS Word format.
+The submitted paper/case (including title, abstract, main text, figures, tables, exhibits, references, etc.) should be saved in one file in MS Word format.

-2. To facilitate the blind review process, please remove ALL authors’ identifying information including authors’ names, affiliation, email address and acknowledgements from the main file, including document/file properties.
-Author information and acknowledgements should be provided on a SEPARATE document.
+To facilitate the blind review process, please remove ALL authors’ identifying information including authors’ names, affiliation, email address and acknowledgements from the main file, including document/file properties.
+Author information and acknowledgements should be provided in a SEPARATE document.

 Font should be Times New Roman 12-pitch font, double spaced.

 Please send your full papers (5000 to 8000 words) and developing papers (1000 to 3000 words) through the conference website (-----) by 10th January 2020.
 Presenters shall receive notification of the decision by 30th January 2020.